 Noninterest income for the fourth quarter of 2012 totaled \$14.1 million, an increase of \$0.5 million, or 4.0%, over the third quarter of 2012.
 The increase over the third quarter of 2012 reflects higher deposit fees of \$0.4 million and wealth management fees (trust fees and retail brokerage fees) of \$0.1 million.
 The increase in deposit fees reflects higher overdraft fees, account maintenance fees and a lower level of charged off checking accounts.
-The higher level of trust fees reflects higher benefit plan fees and estate fees while higher client trade activity drove the increase in retail brokerage fees.
+The higher level of trust fees reflects higher client trade activity drove the increase in retail brokerage fees.